rclone/rclone/docs/content/commands/rclone_mount.md

       --no-checksum                            Don't compare checksums on up/download.
       --no-modtime                             Don't read/write the modification time (can speed things up).
       --no-seek                                Don't allow seeking in files.
       --noappledouble                          Ignore Apple Double (._) and .DS_Store files.
-Supported on OSX only. (default true)
+Supported on macOS only. (default true)
       --noapplexattr                           Ignore all "com.apple.*" extended attributes.
-Supported on OSX only.
+Supported on macOS only.
   -o, --option stringArray                     Option for libfuse/WinFsp.
 Repeat if required.
       --poll-interval duration                 Time to wait between polling for changes.
 Must be smaller than dir-cache-time.
 Only on supported remotes.
 Set to 0 to disable. (default 1m0s)
       --read-only                              Mount read-only.